iobroker-community-adapters/ioBroker.shelly/docs/en/faq.md

 ## I don't know anything about MQTT, is it hard to use?

-No, just configure your shelly devices as documented [here](protocol-mqtt.md) and the Shelly adapter will handle everything else.
+No, just configure your Shelly devices as documented [here](protocol-mqtt.md) and the Shelly adapter will handle everything else.

 ## Can I switch between CoAP and MQTT?
 What will happen?